siv-the-programmer/siv-the-programmer/README.md

 </a>

 Pip Automated Package Manager is a Python-based automation tool that programmatically manages `pip` dependencies to ensure consistent, reproducible environments.
+Basically a menu for pip with all the packages categorize

 It focuses on:
 - Automating package installation workflows